jamesnet214/documentation/jamesnetdev/home.md

 - [GitHub](https://github.com/cli/cli) - A command line tool for GitHub
 - [Instagram](https://github.com/git-lfs/git-lfs) - A git extension for versioning large files
 - [Facebook](https://github.com/primer/css) - The GitHub design system
--
-### 👓 Appendix

-See what's next on our [public roadmap](https://github.com/github/roadmap) ✨ and [let us know](https://github.com/github/feedback) if you have any suggestions 🙇‍♂️.
-Oh, and by the way, we are always hiring talented, passionate people to [join our team](https://github.com/about/careers) 🙌.

 <details>
 	<summary>"Tell me more, I can't get enough!"</summary>